Western Michigan University

 - B.A., Bob Jones University, Voice Performance

-Ken Prewitt is the voice area chair and an associate professor in the School of Music at Western Michigan University, where he teaches applied voice.
+Ken Prewitt is the voice area chair and professor in the School of Music at Western Michigan University, where he teaches applied voice.
 He previously taught at Emporia State University in Kansas, Lander University in South Carolina, and Bob Jones University in South Carolina.
 Prewitt received the Doctor of Musical Arts degree in voice performance from the University of South Carolina, and Master of Arts and Bachelor of Arts degrees in voice performance from Bob Jones University.
 His distinguished teachers include Willis Patterson, Waldy Anderson, Glenda Maurice, Rachel Mathes, Richard Miller, Gene Ferguson and coach Stephen Dubberly.

 A tenor, Prewitt has sung major opera and oratorio roles with the Columbia Lyric Opera, Bob Jones Opera Association, Greenville (S.C.)
 Chorale and Chamber Singers, Long Bay Symphony, Columbia Choral Society, Greater Anderson Musical Arts Consortium, Wichita Chamber Chorale and Reno Choral Society.
 He has performed as an oratorio soloist in Bach's Magnificat, Bruckner's Te Deum, Handel's Messiah, Haydn's Lord Nelson Mass, Mendelssohn's Elijah, Mozart's Solemn Vespers and Vaughan Williams'Serenade to Music.
 His stage experience includes roles in Andrea Chenier, Amahl and the Night Visitors, Die Fledermaus, Faust, The Merry Wives of Windsor and Rigoletto.
 He has presented solo recitals in Georgia, Idaho, Kansas, North Carolina, Ohio, Oklahoma, Pennsylvania, Colorado and South Carolina, and in Mexico City; Seoul, South Korea; and Pohang, South Korea.